Home > Our RMPS Experiences > PE, CCA & Aesthetics

 They also developed leadership skills such as effective communication, responsible decision-making and working cohesively as a team.
 Our P5 students truly enjoyed the outdoor camp experience.

-Blessed with good weather, our annual Olympic Festival went ahead as planned.
-The aim of the Olympic Festival was to provide opportunities for class bonding as all P3-6 students participated in inter-class competitions across the levels.
+Blessed with good weather, our annual Sports & Games Day went ahead as planned.
+The aim of the Sports & Games Day was to provide opportunities for class bonding as all P3-6 students participated in inter-class competitions across the levels.

 As many as 13 athletic events with a focus on speed, agility, endurance and power were organised for our students.
 Although some students left the festival without a medal, they understood that winning was not everything and clearly showcased the Olympic spirit of putting in their best effort and demonstrating sportsmanship behaviour.

-The Olympic Festival also promoted the importance of regular exercise and participation in sports to keep fit as part of adopting a healthy lifestyle.
+The Sports & Games Day also promoted the importance of regular exercise and participation in sports to keep fit as part of adopting a healthy lifestyle.
 It was an eventful and enriching experience for our students.